 PSC Members Hold CUNY Management and Trustees To Account for Pay Delay

 Dozens of CUNY faculty and staff testified at a hearing of CUNY Board of Trustees on September 19 about the effects of CUNY management’s failure to act with urgency to pay our raises.
 Chancellor Milliken and most of the Board were there to hear full-time and adjunct faculty, HEOs and CLTs recount stories of financial and housing struggles, delayed medical care and many other hardships.
 Students there to testify on other topics were moved to speak up for the faculty and staff.
 Audio of the full hearing is available here.
-Audio of PSC members’ individual testimony will soon be posted here.
+Audio of PSC members’ individual testimony is posted here.

 Retroactive Pay Estimator

 Related Agreements on Adjunct Health Insurance and paid Parental Leave.

 Frequently Asked Questions about the Tentative Contract

 - The increases are fully retroactive, and will be applied, as in previous PSC contracts, to all employees under the contract who were on payroll at the time the raises were effective.

 - The retroactive cash payment will be made in two checks.
 We expect both payments to be made in the 2016 calendar year, but the date depends on when the City and State process the payroll.
 CUNY has agreed to use its best efforts to ensure timely retroactive payment.